rfletcher/plex-mlb/README.rst

 Changelog
 =========

+HEAD

+- change: removed "popular searches", since it is no longer being updated by mlb.com

 0.1.1

 - fix: team, popular and search pages now display current team, keyword or query instead of the word "Search" in the page title
 - new: added standard search icon

 0.1